edrys-labs/documentation/README.md

 </div>

     --{{3}}--
-Overall, this allows easy set up of remote labs without configuring security, servers, port forwarding, or any other infrastructure.
+Overall, this allows easy setup of remote labs without configuring security, servers, port forwarding, or any other infrastructure.
 All that is needed is a browser running, which can be repeated for any number of stations.
 This produces a portable, scalable, and easy-to-share setup that can be replicated even by non-technical teachers.
 The same principles apply to any other lab devices (since modules can be reused, combined, or developed to accommodate any setup).